Body of Knowledge

 Body of Knowledge Info Developed by Back2Basics, LLC

 Jeff Sipes writes a regular monthly column focused on lean and continuous improvement for The Fabricator magazine.
 The magazine has broad distribution to manufacturers across America and other parts of the world.
+Visit The Fabricator magazine site to see over five years of monthly articles.
 Take a look for a new topic each month.

 Various Examples of Back2Basics Body of Knowledge

 This March 2016 article in CIO Review magazine focuses on a very important topic for companies pursuing BPM and overall business improvement.
 The topic is “process”.
 Jeff Sipes describes how a company can begin to create process understanding through the process talk!